chrismlusk/accuraty-templates/README.md

 #### 1. Get the code

-Create a new project folder on your local machine, `cd` into that directory, and run the following commands in your terminal:
+Create a new project folder on your local machine, `cd` into that directory, and run the following command in your terminal:

 ```
-git init
-git remote add accuraty https://github.com/chrismlusk/accuraty-templates.git
+git clone --depth=1 --branch master https://github.com/chrismlusk/accuraty-templates.git .
-git fetch accuraty
-git merge accuraty/master
 ```

 #### 2. Set your FTP config